microprediction/monteprediction/TFRO.md

 ## Ways I can help if you or your students are looking to learn "AI", ML, Math, Stats etc ...
-(Insert non-tribal description of whatever it is we do with computers these days)
+(Insert non-tribal description of whatever it is we do with computers and mathematics these days)

 - Brand new contest here to detect small departures from martingality.
 And you'll love the [spash page](https://mid-one.crunchdao.com/) where you can play space-invaders.